 - 1/2 teaspoon cinnamon

-- Combine the raspberries and lemon juice in a small sauce pot and set on a low heat on the stove top.
+- Combine the raspberries and lemon juice in a small sauce pot and set on a medium low on the stove top.
 Stir occasionally and let the raspberries breakdown over the heat.
 Stir in the sweetener and the cornstarch.
-After about 5-7 minutes, remove the raspberries from the heat and let cool while you working on the crumble.
+After about 4-5 minutes, remove the raspberries from the heat and let cool while you working on the crumble.

 - Preheat your oven to 350°F/180°C.

 - In a large bowl whisk together the oats, flour, sugar, salt, and cinnamon.
-Stir in the melted coconut oil until combined.
-Measure out about 3/4 of the dough and press into the bottom of a greased or lined 8x8in square pan.
+Stir in the melted butter until combined.
+Measure out about 3/4 of the dough and press into the bottom of a lined 8x8in square pan.
+Make sure to leave an inch of liner hanging over the side so that you can easily pull out the bars.

 - Spoon the raspberries mixture evenly onto of the bottom crust.
 Take the remaining 1/4 of the dough and sprinkle it over the top of the fruit.